What is Dampness

 A building is considered to be damp only if the moisture becomes visible through discolouration and staining of finishes or causes mould growth on surfaces, sulphate attack or frost damage or even drips or puddles.
 All of these signs confirm that other damage may be occurring.

-A high proportion of dampness problems turn out to be one of the big three:
+A high proportion of damp problems turn out to be one of the big three: